 Wild Wednesday

-Ever since Faith stopped going to therapy at Medcenter last fall, I felt like we haven't been running around so much.
+Ever since Faith stopped going to therapy at the clinic last fall, I felt like we haven't been running around so much.
 It's actually been kind of nice.
-But now today I was reminded of how our days of running used to be and how we managed with only one vehicle.
+But now today I was reminded of how our days of running around used to be and how we managed with only one vehicle.

-This morning we had to get Rob to work then Faith had an appointment at Medcenter.
-We had about an hour before her appointment so Faith and I hung out at the library for a little bit.
+This morning, we had to get Rob to work then Faith had an appointment.
+We had about an hour before her appointment, so Faith and I hung out at the library for a little bit.
 She picked out a Curious George book and I found a Roxanne Henke book I haven't read yet.
-Then we checked out The Red Rooster cafe which is located right in the library.
+Then we checked out The Red Rooster Cafe which is located right in the library.
 I enjoyed a delicious iced mocha and Faith had what else?
 Ice cream!

 The PA said there may have been a microscopic hole in the balloon part which allowed the water to leak out.
 I am so thankful we went in to have it checked.
 We would have been able to deal with it if it popped out at home, but it is scarier if it happens at school or with a respite care provider.